maghdam/GenAI-MultiAgent-TradingSystem/README.md

 # 💹 GenAI-MultiAgent-TradingSystem

-A full-stack, local-first trading platform that blends live cTrader market data with chart image understanding (LLaVA via Ollama) to produce structured, human-like trade decisions—then executes them automatically via multi-agent workflows.
+A full-stack, local-first trading platform that blends live cTrader market data with chart image understanding (llama3.2 via Ollama) to produce structured, human-like trade decisions—then executes them automatically via multi-agent workflows.

 * **Two ways to use it**